 A four-member Parks Canada team is assembling Monday, and it plans to use targeted diving, remote sensing, and an underwater vehicle to explore the sea floor for three weeks.

-Jonathan Moore, a senior archaeologist with Parks Canada, said his group is hoping to locate at least two historic shipwrecks dating back to first contact between Europeans and the Haida Nation in the late 18th century.
+Jonathan Moore, a senior archeologist with Parks Canada, said his group is hoping to locate at least two historic shipwrecks dating back to first contact between Europeans and the Haida Nation in the late 18th century.

 "So we have two vessels that we know were, well we believe were captured and sunk.
 One was the Ino, which was, we believe, sunk in 1794, and another called the Resolution, which was also sunk in 1794," he said.